 10th Feb 2018

-The restaurant is scantily packed, a couple here and a group or ratchets probably discussing their next party on a distant corner.
+The restaurant is scantily packed, a couple here, and a group or ratchets probably discussing their next party.
 Almost everyone else is coupled up, so I easily pick out Joyce.
 She sits at a table next to this weird looking middle-aged man, who is busy punching into a girly laptop (the pink ones with butterflies stuck on the back).
 He has earphones plugged in, and a mug of coffee lays there abandoned.
 Joyce sits facing the entrance, and above her hangs a huge ugly wall painting, which had two really fat women sited on a bench displacing a slender man, who has a harp laying by his side.
 On their left are a river and a pavement which somehow sprouts from the river and leads up to some other fellows who the artist was too bored to give legs.
 I put it behind my head to ask Joyce her thoughts about the painting once we were finished.

 “Hello, Joyce,” I say warmly as she reaches out for a tiny hug.

 I settle on the opposite chair, which is surprisingly comfortable despite its rustic look.
 The tables are deep mahogany, and you can feel the cutter’s axe on every curve.
 Far away, Ed Sheeran calmly oozes from invisible speakers.
 With all that calmness the place is a delight.
-I contacted Joyce on Facebook, after reading a number of disturbing long posts on her wall, and she agreed on a sit down.

 “It depends, whether you want the edited or raw version”